konovalov-nk/cbh-take-home-project/Ticket_Breakdown.md

 - Modify the backend code responsible for processing agent data to capture and store the custom ids in the `Agents` table.
 - Implement the necessary validation for client-side to ensure the uniqueness of custom ids within each `Facility`.
 - Update relevant documentation or user guides to explain the process of setting and updating custom ids.

+Note: The time/effort estimates provided are rough approximations and may vary based on the specific implementation details, development environment, and team familiarity with the codebase.